CAMHS : Child and Adolescent Mental Health Services

 Only a doctor can decide if a young person needs to take medication.
 Doctors in CAMHS are called Psychiatrists/Consultants.
 The CAMHS Psychiatrist will be able to talk to those involved about whether medication is right for the young person and will ensure that all have been well informed before making a decision to pursue medication.

 The Psychiatrist whom is allocated to your child will have close liaisons with the named person responsible for all the young person’s medication here at Bradstow School.
-This person is Tara Gray whom has a wealth of experience and knowledge both within this setting and that of a medical setting.
+This person is Sarah Paterson (School Nurse).

 Child and adolescent mental health services (CAMHS) is used as a term for all services that work with children and young people who have difficulties with their emotional or behavioural wellbeing.

 Specialist CAMHS will accept referrals of children and young people up until their 18th birthday.
 There are joint adult mental health (AMHS)/CAMHS referral pathways for young people aged 16/17 years who have a more serious psychiatric disorder.

 CAMHS has 4 tiers that are worked within:

 Tier 4 is a more specialised service that provides an assessment and treatment for children and young people with emotional, behavioural or mental health difficulties.

 Tiers 1 to 3 are community or outpatient-based and commissioned by clinical commissioning groups and local authorities.
 If a young person is prescribed medication, consent will be gained either from parents or a social worker and once this is in situ the medication will be put in place and reviewed regularly here at the School where our named consultant visits currently every 2 weeks.
 Medications sometimes come in tablet or liquid form.